 Commander Home Command & Standing Joint Commander

-Most recently, he has been the Assistant Chief of Staff Operations at the UK Permanent Joint Headquarters, then Chief of Staff Land Forces at the Army Headquarters in the rank of Major General, and finally General Officer Commanding Force Troops Command comprising 40,000 Regular and Reserve soldiers.
-In June 2018, he was promoted and appointed as the Commander Home Command and the Standing Joint Commander (United Kingdom) with responsibility for engagement, recruiting, basic training, education, career management and Defence's contribution to Government resilience operations.
+In June 2021, he was promoted to Lieutenant General and appointed as the Commander Home Command and the Standing Joint Commander (United Kingdom) with responsibility for engagement, recruitment, basic training, education, career management and Defence's contribution to resilience operations.

 Lieutenant General Cave is Colonel Commandant of the King’s Division, Colonel of The Mercian Regiment, Assistant Colonel Commandant of the Adjutant General’s Corps (ETS), and President of Army Cycling.
 He is married to Caroline and has two daughters